 When you lose a loved one unexpectedly, you may have feelings of loss and uncertainty.
 For some, the loss of a family member may not only bring devastation but financial instability as well.
 Fortunately, a compassionate personal injury attorney can help surviving relatives file a wrongful death claim if their family member’s untimely passing was a result of negligent actions.
 To learn more about your legal options, contact a Henrico County wrongful death lawyer.

-According to Virginia Code §8.01-50, someone’s death is considered “wrongful” if it results from the wrongful actions, neglect, or default of another person.
+According to Virginia Code § 8.01-50, someone’s death is considered “wrongful” if it results from the wrongful actions, neglect, or default of another person.
 Viable wrongful death claims come from situations that could have resulted in a personal injury suit had the deceased person survived.
 In this kind of lawsuit, another person must file a claim on the deceased person’s behalf to recover damages.
+Accidental deaths often arise from car accidents, truck collisions, dangerous drugs or consumer products, medical malpractice, and motorcycle crashes, among others.

 There is a limited amount of time in which a representative may file a wrongful death lawsuit.
 The statute of limitations for a wrongful death claim is two years from the date of death, with some notable exceptions.